-Vegan, gluten free, and sugar free friendly blueberry oat flour muffins!
-These light and fluffy blueberry muffins are so easy to make and sooo tasty.
-They’re perfect for a weekday breakfast or snack, but they also work wonderfully for a weekend brunch!
+These light and fluffy blueberry muffins are so easy to make and so tasty.
+They’re also gluten free, dairy free, and refined sugar free!
+They’re perfect for a weekday breakfast or snack, and they also work great for a weekend brunch!

 What ingredients will I need to make these blueberry muffins?